30 BEAUTIFUL Banff Lakes You Have To Visit

 A lone larch tree at Annette Lake

 Annette Lake is in the Moraine Lake/Lake Louise area.
-It sits right under Little Temple; from it you’ll have some amazing views of the famous Mount Temple.
-To get here is a half-day hike from Moraine Lake Rd.
+It sits right under Little Temple, and from it, you’ll have amazing views of Mount Temple.
+To get here, it’s a half-day hike from Moraine Lake Rd.

-However we think it’s best seen when hiking the Paradise Valley Trail between Moraine Lake and Lake Louise (20km point-to-point hike); however, it is possible to see it with just an 11km hike and under 400 meters of gain from the Paradise Valley Trailhead.
+However, we think it’s best seen when hiking the Paradise Valley Trail between Moraine Lake and Lake Louise (a 20km point-to-point hike), though it is possible to see it with just an 11km hike and under 400 meters of gain from the Paradise Valley Trailhead.
 In other words, you have to put some work in to get here, but your reward is a crowdless lake in Banff National Park.

 Ptarmigan Lake